ASSISTANCE SYSTEMS (ADAS)

 - Short-Range-Radars – for features such as Blind-Spot-Detection, Rear- Cross-Traffic-Alert and Lane-Change-Assist.

 - Front-Cameras – for Lane-Support-Functions and Speed-Limit-Assist.

-- Driver Monitoring Cameras – for driver availability monitoring.
+- Driver Monitoring Cameras – Camera Based Technology for Driver Availability Monitoring.

 - Satellite-Cameras – for 3D-Surround-View and Mirror Replacement.